joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/27/nyregion/knicks-finals-ticket-prices.html

 **9 Missing After Tank Implosion at a Paper Mill in Longview, Washington**\
 `Officials said they did not believe anyone was still alive inside the facility.
-The implosion has left at least two people dead and several others injured.`\
+The explosion has left at least two people dead and several others injured.`\
 https://www.nytimes.com/2026/05/27/us/longview-washington-paper-mill-implosion.html

 **Meeting Voters, a Republican Tries to Outrun His Party’s Woes**\